Lucy Foulkes

 Prudence Trust Research Fellow

-I am a Prudence Trust Research Fellow in the Department of Experimental Psychology at the University of Oxford.
-I am also an honorary lecturer at UCL.
+I am a Prudence Trust Research Fellow and NIHR Senior Research Fellow in the Department of Experimental Psychology at the University of Oxford.

 My group’s work focuses on mental health and social development in adolescence.
 I am particularly interested in whether efforts intended to reduce mental health problems, such as awareness-raising campaigns and school initiatives, may inadvertently increase these problems in some individuals.